IceBrick01/nZip/README.md

 nZip is a convenient tool for downloading doujinshi from nhentai.net as a zip archive.

+> [!WARNING]
+> This project is not affiliated with or endorsed by nhentai.net.
+Please use responsibly.

 ## How to Use

 1. **Modify the URL**: To download a doujinshi, simply replace `.net` with `.zip` in the URL.
 For example, to download the doujinshi at [https://nhentai.net/g/228922](https://nhentai.net/g/228922), you would navigate to [https://nhentai.zip/g/228922](https://nhentai.zip/g/228922).